 Guidelines and advice for opening the Girlguiding building you manage and staying safe during the coronavirus outbreak

 In England and Wales it's now a legal requirement that all physical meeting places must display a QR code.
 However, it is good practice.
 We recommend that you display the code and encourage all users of the venue (aged 16 and over) to scan using the NHS Covid-19 app.

 Ask visitors to scan the QR code with their smart phone when they arrive.
-You may want to put this in your hire agreement and make sure that users are aware of this.
+You may want to put this in your hire agreement and make sure users are aware of this.
 You can print out as many posters as you need for your space, or you can get the code on a tablet or TV if you don’t have access to a printer.
 For more information and a step by step guide to creating your QR code visit the government website.

 The management committee of any property owned or managed by Girlguiding will decide when they want to reopen their building.

-As usual, the management committee has a legal responsibility under health & safety law to make sure the property is safe for users, so we recommend that you do not reopen before you have completed a Covid-19 risk assessment.
+As usual, the management committee has a legal responsibility under health and safety law to make sure the property is safe for users, so we recommend that you do not reopen before you have completed a Covid-19 risk assessment.
 There will be safety and compliance issues that you'll need to address.

 To help you with this process you can use our checklist and risk assessment template.
 We've based this on government guidance and information from ACRE (Action with Communities in Rural England), but it should apply to all locations and types of property.

 You do not have to reopen immediately.
-So take the time to complete the risk assessment and feel confident you can safely open.
+Take the time to complete the risk assessment and feel confident you can safely open.